simonrenger/simonrenger/content/project/mars-escape/index.md

 projects: []
 ---

 Mars Escape is a wave based shooter prototype created in Unreal Engine 4.
 Besides my responsibilities as producer I have helped implementing the gameplay system in Blueprints.
-This project has tought me a lot about project managment and teamwork as well as rapid prototyping.
+This project has taught me a lot about project management and teamwork as well as rapid prototyping.

 | Project Information |                                       |
 | ------------------- | ------------------------------------- |